Academy of Natural Sciences of Drexel University: Diatoms

 The Academy's Diatom Herbarium, the largest in the Americas and the second largest in the world, contains approximately 220,000 slides of these microscopic algae.
 The herbarium contains many specimens contributed by notable collectors, a diversity of fossil diatoms, and diatoms collected as part of numerous freshwater environmental surveys in the United States.
 The Diatom Herbarium also provides collections and taxonomic services for the Phycology Section of the Patrick Center for Environmental Research.
 Former curators of note include Charles S. Boyer, Ruth Patrick, and Charles Reimer.

 Entomology

 Entomology has been important to the Academy since its founding.
 Two of its earliest members include Thomas Say, regarded as the father of American entomology, and Titian Peale, a leading natural history illustrator and the chief naturalist on the United States Exploring Expedition (1834–1842).
 The entomology collection currently contains more than 3.5 million specimens and includes the Titian Peale Moth and Butterfly Collection, the oldest entomology collection in the United States.
 Curator Emeritus, Daniel Otte, an expert on Orthoptera (crickets, grasshoppers, and their relatives) is a pioneer of presenting biological data on the internet through the creation of the Orthoptera Species File.
 Curator and Entomology Department Chair, Jon Gelhaus is a leading expert on crane flies and manages the Mongolian Aquatic Insect Survey.
+Margaretta Morris, a former pupil of Say who was among the first women elected to the Academy and the AAAS, conducted pioneering research on Hessian flies, periodical cicadas (first reported the 17-year cicada Magicicada cassini), diving beetles (cited in Darwin's On The Origin of Species), and other agricultural pests.